CSCI4850/S18-team3-project/README.md

 A dialog window will pop-up after the function call which allows you to select and install data.

-## Downloading cartoon script data
+## Downloading and preprocessing transcript data
 Our project uses the American cartoon show, Rick and Morty, to create our training corpus.
-The script can be acquired by running ```python utils/preprocess.py``` from the root directory, which will download and format the data, placing it in `/data/train/cleaned/simple.txt`
+The script can be acquired by running ```python utils/preprocess.py``` from the root directory, which will download, preprocess, and format the data, placing it in `/data/train/cleaned/simple.txt`

 </details>